lorint/brick/v1.0/README.md

 will have to use the Rosetta emulator to run Ruby and your entire Rails app.
 In the future when an Apple Silicon version of Oracle Instant Client ships then everything can work natively.

-Before setting up the gems to give support for Oracle in ActiveRecord, there are two necessary libraries you will need to have installed in order to allow the ruby-oci8 gem to function.
+Before setting up the gems, to give support for Oracle in ActiveRecord, there are two necessary libraries you will need to have installed in order to allow the ruby-oci8 gem to function.
 In turn ruby-oci8 is used by oracle_enhanced adapter to give full ActiveRecord support.
 Here's how to get started on a Mac machine that is running Homebrew: